Ieshitva/ieshitva.github.io/_posts/2020-01-18-Are-You-Happy.markdown

 ---

 I think this time it all started with a discussion on why you want kids.
 Hypotheses were proposed and discussed.
 Like always.
 Such discussions have taken place on a lot of things I think matter in life. <i>Why you want to be what you want to be ?
-Why you want to have that big a house ?</i> And etc. etc.
+Why you want to have that big a house ?</i> And etc. etc..

 Only this time I realised the common theme beneath these questions.
 All of them arise in first place because of what we have been trained to expect from our lives by the society.